Paolo Castellini: Club career

 Born in Brescia, Lombardy, Castellini made his professional debut at U.S. Cremonese at only 17, going on to appear for the club in both the Serie B and Serie C1.
 In summer 2000 he signed with Torino FC, achieving promotion to Serie A in his first season whilst appearing in 33 games.

 From January 2004, Castellini served a loan at his hometown side, Brescia Calcio of the top division, after which he was released by Toro.
 In the ensuing summer he moved to Spain, joining La Liga's Real Betis on a five-year contract.
 His spell in Andalusia was disastrous, as he never dislodged veteran Luis Fernández from his starting position, also suffering with injuries (torn ligaments and cartilage in his right knee).

 After cutting ties with Betis, Castellini returned to his country in the summer of 2006, joining Parma F.C. and being first choice from the beginning.
 In his third season he played 41 out of 42 matches, helping the team return to the top level after only one year.

 In the 2009–10 campaign, Castellini often played as wingback in a 3–5–2 or 5–3–2 formation, with Cristian Zaccardo in the other flank.
 He helped Parma to a final eighth position, narrowly missing out on qualification for the UEFA Europa League.

-On 26 August 2010, Castellini was loaned to A.S.
-Roma as cover for John Arne Riise.
-On 24 June 2011, also on loan, he signed for U.C.
-Sampdoria of the second tier; he agreed to a permanent deal at the latter on 9 July 2012, with Jonathan Biabiany heading in the opposite direction.
+On 26 August 2010, Castellini was loaned to AS Roma as cover for John Arne Riise.
+On 24 June 2011, also on loan, he signed for UC Sampdoria of the second tier; he agreed to a permanent deal at the latter on 9 July 2012, with Jonathan Biabiany heading in the opposite direction.

 Castellini played in all three major levels until his retirement in 2016, representing A.S.
 Livorno Calcio, Cremonese and Brescia.